 In rare cases, a person could have a very serious allergic reaction, which can cause anaphylaxis (say: an-uh-fih-LAK-sis).
 Medical care is needed right away because the person may have breathing problems and a drop in blood pressure.

 Anaphylaxis is treated with a medicine called epinephrine (say: ep-uh-NEF-rin), which is given by injection (a shot).
-Kids who have a severe egg allergy will usually carry — or have a grown-up carry — two epinephrine auto-injectors, just in case.
+Kids who have a severe egg allergy will usually carry — or have a grown-up carry — two doses of epinephrine, just in case.

-The best way to treat an egg allergy is to avoid eating eggs or any food containing eggs.
+The best way to not have an allergic reaction is to avoid eating eggs or any food containing eggs.
 Parents will have to help babies and young kids avoid eggs.
-Some older kids won't outgrow their egg allergy.
-These kids can learn to watch out for eggs and foods made with eggs.
+But kids can learn to watch out for eggs and foods made with eggs.

 Prevention is the name of the game with food allergies, so it's important for kids to learn: